raiden-dev/grunt-excision/README.md

 ### Usage Examples

+Below is the two semi-reallife examples.

-Below is the semi-reallife example of task for building `utils` amd module which includes jquery's `trim` and lodash's `defer` functions.
+First one is the task for building `utils` amd module which includes jquery's `trim` and lodash's `defer` functions.
 Task includes almost every excision's feature just in demonstration purposes, please use it responsibly.

 ```js
 excision: {